Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.13.7.1.
 Step Function States

 States are the things inside a workflow, the things which occur.
-These states are available.
+The available states are:

 - Succeed and Fail
   - the process will succeed or fail.